aayushverma1802/GenAI-and-Agentic-AI/Google_ADK/README.md

 - Some examples may take longer to execute depending on the complexity of the tasks
 - Example 6 creates a `chat_session.json` file for persistent storage
 - Example 12 includes an interactive loop that requires user input
-- Example 11 uses asyncio for parallel execution
+- Example 11 uses asyncio for parallel execution.